escuderoed/quarto-document-and-presentation/README.md

 This repository includes:

-- `Cyclistic_presentation_refined_safe.qmd` — Quarto source for the HTML presentation
+- `cyclistic-presentation.qmd` — Quarto source for the HTML presentation
-- `Capstone_reorganized.qmd` — Quarto source for the HTML document
+- `cyclistic-document.qmd` — Quarto source for the HTML document
 - `reveal_refined.css` — Custom CSS file used to style the presentation
+- `styles.css` — Custom CSS file used to style the HTML document
 - Rendered HTML outputs in the `output/` folder

 ## Project structure